Popax21/SPIN-PA/docs/Celeste Spinner Analysis - the SPIN theory.md

 Simply put, in practice, the imprecisions of floating point numbers mean that neither $\mathit{dt}$ nor $\mathit{intv}$ are their ideal, non-drifting values.
 The following effects cause them to be ever so slightly different:

 - $0.05$ is not exactly representable as a floating point number - the values used by the game's calculations is actually $0.0500000007450580596923828125$ (this also affects $\mathit{dt}$)
-- `TimeActive` is incremented every frame by $0.0166667$-ish.
+- `TimeActive` is incremented every frame by $0.016666699200868606567382812500$ (closest float value of$0.0166667$).
 However, as it only is a 32 bit float, depending on the current magnitude of `TimeActive`, the actual *effective* $\mathit{dt}$ will vary slightly because of float cancellation, and become less and less precise as time goes on.
 This results in "ranges" of different effective $\mathit{dt}$ values, which will be examined later.
-	- Note that $\mathit{thr}$ is unaffected this effective deltatime imprecision - it will always remain the at the same precision and always equal the closest float value of $0.0166667$
+	- Note that $\mathit{thr}$ is unaffected this effective deltatime imprecision - it will always remain the at the same precision and always equal exactly $0.016666699200868606567382812500$

 ## The effective deltatime ranges
 `TimeActive` is stored in a 32 bit IEEE754 normalized floating point number.
 As such, it is comprised of a 23 bit mantissa `m = 1.XXXXXXXXXXXXXXXXXXXXXXX` (in binary), an 8 bit exponent `e = XXXXXXXX` and a sign bit `s`, which will always be zero.
 The value of such a float is given by $m * 2^{e - 127}$.